ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

     the hello function
       says hello

+    the greet function
       says hello to someone (FAILED - 1)

-In order to get the next test to pass, you will need to pass a *parameter* and give it a *default value*:
+In order to get the next test to pass, your function will need to accept an *argument*.

-    def hello(who = nil)
+    def greet(who)
-      if who.nil?
-        "Hello!"
-      else
       "Hello, #{who}!"
-      end
     end

 <!--  -->